scamden/bedrock/README.md

 ### Classes

-Use classes when you know you'll be `new`ing an object and potentially want to create a class hierarchy.  **Hierarchies should be kept as shallow as possible**.
+Use classes, but avoid deep inheritance hierarchies.  **Hierarchies should be kept as shallow as possible**.
 If you do something like `AbstractDataService -> SpecificDataService -> SpecificDataServiceWithFeature -> MoreSpecificDataServiceWithMoreFeatures` then I will find you and scold you.
 Repeatedly.
 Classes are also useful if you need to add intrinsic logic to your objects (getters, setters, methods).